checkmarx-ts/CxUtils/README.md

 [CxFlowDemoInstance](CxFlowDemoInstance) | Scripting to create a full path demonstration environment for Cx-Flow on your local machine in under 10 minutes.
 [cxgit](cxgit) | Powershell utility designed to help answer the question "I have XXX repositories, how many CxProjects do I need"?
 [CxPythonTools](CxPythonTools) | Checkmarx Python tools
+[cxsast-report-redaction](cxsast-report-redaction) | Utility to redact the CxSAST PDF reports by keeping only the first page of metadata.
 [cxsast_engine_cleanup](cxsast_engine_cleanup) | Batch file designed to cleanup scans & logs from CxSAST engine servers [cxsast_mass_testscan](cxsast_mass_testscan) | This repository has scripts for scanning using CxFlow or CxCLI.
 The scripts ingest a text file of public git repos.
 [CxSASTRestApiExample](CxSASTRestApiExample) | This powershell template demonstrates how to use the Checkmarx SAST REST API endpoints using token authentication.